We are all stories in the end. Just make it a good one eh?

 Over the past years, I have seen many fellow women journalists bow out of this profession, and many of my journalist colleagues burn out due to chaos induced due to lack of proper management and planning.

+I felt the need for project management in journalism.
 I experimented with adopting lean methodologies like Kanban, enabling me to manage news production and promote accountability and transparency across all stages.